-A. DEFENDANTS Routinely And Systematically Fail To Provide Adequate Numbers Of Health Care Professionals.
+A. DEFENDANTS Routinely and Systematically Fail to Provide Adequate Numbers of Health Care Professionals.

-- 71. DEFENDANTS THOMAS and NAGLICH have a policy and practice of not providing adequate medical staff to address the serious medical needs of prisoners in ADOC custody.
-DEFENDANTS THOMAS and NAGLICH put out a request for proposals for the medical care contract for the prisons that included a listing of minimum staffing requirements that set the level of staffing at each facility far below what is needed to provide adequate care.
+81. The OFFICIAL CAPACITY DEFENDANTS have a policy and practice of not providing adequate medical staff to address the serious medical needs of prisoners in ADOC custody.
+DEFENDANT DUNN's predecessor and DEFENDANT NAGLICH put out a request for proposals for the medical care contract for the prisons that included a listing of minimum staffing requirements that set the level of staffing at each facility far below what is needed to provide adequate care.
 Further, the request for proposal was explicit in valuing cost containment far more than adequacy of care.
-The contract ultimately awarded reflected the importance of cost containment and provides inadequate staffing throughout the ADOC system. - 72.
-DEFENDANTS THOMAS and NAGLICH recently negotiated a contract with Corizon, Inc. to provide medical services to prisoners in the custody of DEFENDANT ADOC.
+The contract ultimately awarded reflected the importance of cost containment and provides inadequate staffing throughout the ADOC system.

+82. DEFENDANT DUNN's predecessor and DEFENDANT NAGLICH recently negotiated a contract with Corizon to provide medical services to prisoners in the custody of DEFENDANT ADOC.
 Corizon contracted to provide 493 medical staff for the entire prison system, including just 19.6 medical doctors and 13 dentists.
-As reported by Corizon to DEFENDANTS THOMAS and NAGLICH in its April 2014 report, there were 25,591 prisoners for whom Corizon was providing medical care pursuant to the contract.
+As reported by Corizon to DEFENDANT DUNN's predecessor and NAGLICH in its April 2014 report, there were 25,591 prisoners for whom Corizon was providing medical care pursuant to the contract.
 This means that, if all positions were filled, a doctor's average caseload in the ADOC is 1,395 people, and a dentist's is almost 2,000.
 The ratio of total medical staff (including administrative and records staff, nurses and doctors) to prisoners is 1:52.
 However, all positions are not filled.
+In April

-In April 2014, Corizon had only 15.2 medical doctors and 12.4 dentists for the entire system, resulting in an average caseload for medical doctors of 1,684 patients and 2,064 patients on average for every dentist. - 73.
-At Kilby, where the ADOC hospital is located, there are just one-and-a-half full-time doctors on staff to provide treatment to 2,151 prisoners.
+2014, Corizon had only 15.2 medical doctors and 12.4 dentists for the entire system, resulting in an average caseload for medical doctors of 1,684 patients and 2,064 patients on average for every dentist.

+83. At Kilby, where the ADOC hospital is located, there are just one-and-a-half fulltime doctors on staff to provide treatment to 2,151 prisoners.

-74. The extraordinary understaffing for medical services leads to a host of predictable problems with the delivery of medical care, including delays, failures to diagnose and treat, failures to follow-up, errors, and decisions not to treat seriously ill prisoners.
+84. The extraordinary understaffing for medical services leads to a host of predictable problems with the delivery of medical care, including delays, failures to diagnose and treat, failures to follow-up, errors, and decisions not to treat seriously ill prisoners.

-B. DEFENDANTS Routinely Deny Medical Care To Prisoners With Serious Medical Conditions.
+B. DEFENDANTS Routinely Deny Medical Care to Prisoners with Serious Medical Conditions.

-75. DEFENDANTS THOMAS and NAGLICH have a policy and practice of denying medical care to prisoners with serious medical conditions, or providing such prisoners with care that is so cursory or grossly incompetent that it amounts to a denial of care.
+85. The OFFICIAL CAPACITY DEFENDANTS have a policy and practice of denying medical care to prisoners with serious medical conditions, or providing such prisoners with care that is so cursory or grossly incompetent that it amounts to a denial of care.